srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Ensure that the environment is set to use **Bash**.

+1. At the Cloud Shell command prompt, to establish an SSH connection to your Edge VM, enter the following command:

+    ```bash
+    ssh {username}@{Public-IP-Address}
+    ```

+    Be sure to replace the placeholder values for username and the Public IP Address.
+For example: `ssh vmadmin@52.170.205.37`

+1. When you see the prompt **Are you sure you want to continue connecting (yes/no)?**, enter **yes**

+1. When prompted for the user password, enter the password that you created for the VM admin.

 1. To confirm that the Azure IoT Edge Runtime is installed on the VM, enter the following command:

     ```bash